-In this installation, we represent the shape of the cosmic web solely through the positions of the densest knots of dark matter, so-called “halos”.
+In this installation, we represented the shape of the cosmic web solely through the positions of the densest knots of dark matter, so-called “halos”.
 We chose the 25 largest halos from a simulation (shown in the blue image below).
 The same visualization complements the installation as a large-scale, printed backdrop.
-While the installation is based on the full three-dimensional structure of the simulation volume, the image represents a slice through it.
+While the installation was based on the full three-dimensional structure of the simulation volume, the image represents a slice through it.
 The simulation models a cubic volume, 300 million light years on a side, containing a billion virtual dark matter particles.

-The textile is suspended above one of the two stairwells of the museum.
+The textile was suspended above one of the two stairwells of the museum.
 Its extent corresponds to the simulation volume in 3D space and contains woven spheres at the locations of the simulated halos (visible as the intersections of black and white threads).
 The weaving was created on a two-dimensional Jacquard weaving loom but unfolds into three dimensions (see 3D weaving for more information on this technique).

 The chosen halos are shown as purple spheres in the final image in the gallery below, with gray spheres indicating smaller halos.
 A circle of porcelain loom weights is attached to the bottom of each woven halo.
 The pattern created by these weights (second image) matches that of the purple spheres in the final image.